edrlab/thorium-reader-doc/epub-doc/en/src/pages/900_about.md

 # About this ebook

-Published in February 2025 by The European Digital Reading Lab (EDRLab), a non-profit development laboratory.
+Published in june 2026 by The European Digital Reading Lab (EDRLab), a non-profit development laboratory.

 ---